Unboxed-Software/solana-course/content/intro-to-anchor.md

 ### Instruction `Context`

-All Anchor instructions require a `Context` type as its first input.
+All Anchor instructions require a `Context` type as the first parameter.
 The instruction `Context` is used to specify the accounts an instruction requires.

 ```rust
 pub struct Context<'a, 'b, 'c, 'info, T> {